AlexiaChen/awesome-stars/README.md

 ## [Jupyter Notebook](id:jupyter-notebook)

+- [alexeygrigorev/mlbookcamp-code](https://github.com/alexeygrigorev/mlbookcamp-code) – The code from the Machine Learning Bookcamp book and a free course based on the book
+- [lstein/stable-diffusion](https://github.com/lstein/stable-diffusion) – This version of CompVis/stable-diffusion features an interactive command-line script that combines text2img and img2img functionality in a "dream bot" style interface, a WebGUI, and multiple features and other enhancements.
 - [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion) –
 - [CompVis/latent-diffusion](https://github.com/CompVis/latent-diffusion) – High-Resolution Image Synthesis with Latent Diffusion Models
 - [microsoft/AI-For-Beginners](https://github.com/microsoft/AI-For-Beginners) – 12 Weeks, 24 Lessons, AI for All!